-Celebrating the end of a 14 day period of worship after new year, this festival sees dozens of loincloth-clad men/boys being doused in very cold water as they compete for banknotes in teams.
-The competitors are made up of students from local high-schools which have a historic connection with the temple.
-They shout doya-doya as they are soaked and the atmosphere is very energetic with a highly competitive edge.
+Celebrating the end of 14 days of worship after the new year, the Shittenoji Doya Doya Festival sees dozens of loincloth-clad men and boys being doused in very cold water as they compete in teams for banknotes .
+The competitors are made up of students from local high-schools that have a historic connection with the temple.
+They shout “doya doya” – the Japanese onomatopoeia for the sound of thundering footsteps – as they are soaked.
+The atmosphere is energetic with a highly competitive edge.
 You can watch from the temple grounds, but crowds gather early, so be there in the morning to get a good spot.